 \subsection{A Spiking Neural Network}

-The next example studies a network of 100 neurons modeled via the FitzHugh-Nagumo circuit.
-The network has all to all connectivity meaning that each neuron is connected to every other neuron.
-These synaptic connections are modeled using diffusive coupling which means that the neurons are connected to each other via a linear resistor.
-Figure 5 illustrates a small portion of this network.

-Using the resistance extraction method, the dynamics of the network can be obtained and by reformulating the dynamics of the network to the format of Eq.
-(8), we have
+The next example studies a network of 100 neurons modeled by the FitzHugh-Nagumo circuit.
+The network has all-to-all connectivity meaning that each neuron is connected to every other neuron.
+These synaptic connections are modeled using diffusive coupling, meaning that the neurons are connected via a linear resistor.
+Using the resistance extraction method, the dynamics of the network can be obtained and by reformulating the dynamics of the network to the format of Eq. (\ref{eq:split}), we have

 and